DylJHS/Chromosome_Instability/README.md

 The repository includes scripts for data acquisition and processing, exploratory analysis, machine learning model development, and feature importance analysis.
 These scripts facilitate the analysis of RNA-seq data from The Cancer Genome Atlas (TCGA), the construction of protein-protein interaction networks using the STRING database, and the prediction of CIN features using a multi-output stacked ensemble model.

 Data Processing:
-- The TCGA_Raw_Data_Processing.py script processes raw data from The Cancer Genome Atlas (TCGA) to prepare it for all downstream analyses.
+- The TCGA_Raw_Data_Processing.py script reads raw TCGA RNA-seq data (either TPM or expected counts), processes it to separate sample headers, and reformats the data into a structured DataFrame where genes are represented as rows and samples as columns.
+The processed data is then saved as a CSV file for use in downstream analyses.

 Interactome Construction:
-- The STRING_Interactome_Generation.py script contains a function which generates a heterochromatin interactome by querying the STRING Protein-Protein Interaction database.
-This script identifies physical interactions between proteins and builds the foundational dataset for the subsequent analyses.
+- The STRING_Interactome_Generation.py script contains a function that queries the STRING Protein-Protein Interaction (PPI) database to retrieve a list of genes interacting with a given list of proteins.
+It first converts the input protein names to their corresponding STRING identifiers, then uses these identifiers to fetch physically interacting genes from the STRING database.
+The result is a comprehensive list of unique interacting genes, which forms the foundational dataset for subsequent analyses.

 Exploratory Analysis:
-- The SOI_and_Control_Set_Configuration.py leverages the interactome generation function to construct the cancerous TCGA sets used througout the analysis.
-- The TCGA_Normal_Gene_Set_Generation.py script is used to generate gene expression datasets from TCGA, specifically focusing on the normal gene expression data.
-- TCGA_Comparative_exploratory_analysis.Rmd scripts perform an exploratory analysis, comparing the Set of Interest (SOI) in cancerous and non-cancerous conditions with control sets to identify distinct transcriptional profiles associated with cancer.
-- The TCGA_dge_analysis.Rmd script conducts differential gene expression analysis between cancerous and non-cancerous tissues to identify key genes contributing to chromosomal instability.
+- The SOI_and_Control_Set_Configuration.py script transforms raw TCGA RNA-seq data into a Set-of-Interest (SOI) mRNA dataset and multiple control mRNA datasets.
+It leverages the Gene_list function from the STRING_Interactome_Generation.py script to retrieve genes interacting with a predefined set of proteins.
+The script then creates a dataset focusing on these genes of interest and generates control datasets by randomly selecting genes that match the shape of the SOI dataset.
+The resulting datasets are saved in CSV format for further analysis.
+- The TCGA_Normal_Gene_Set_Generation.py script generates normal (non-cancerous) gene expression datasets from the TCGA Pan-Cancer (PANCAN) project for exploratory analysis.
+It identifies and selects samples corresponding to healthy tissue types, excludes metastatic samples, and creates both full and subset datasets of healthy gene expression data.
+The script also generates control gene sets corresponding to each cancerous control set, ensuring that the same genes are used across both cancerous and healthy datasets.
+The resulting datasets are saved in CSV format for further analysis.
+- TCGA_Comparative_exploratory_analysis.Rmd script conducts a comprehensive exploratory analysis comparing the Set-of-Interest (SOI) gene expression profiles in cancerous and non-cancerous tissues.
+It leverages various statistical tests and visualizations to assess the differences between the SOI and multiple control gene sets across different conditions.
+The analysis includes calculating mean expression levels, performing non-parametric tests like the Friedman test and Wilcoxon signed-rank test, and generating plots to visualize expression differences.
+The script is crucial in identifying significant expression patterns and differences in the SOI compared to control gene sets, both in cancerous and non-cancerous contexts.
+- The TCGA_dge_analysis.Rmd script performs a Differential Gene Expression Analysis (DGEA) comparing cancerous and non-cancerous tissue samples from TCGA RNA-seq data.
+It uses the expected counts data to identify differentially expressed genes (DEGs) across all tissues and within specific cancer types.
+The analysis includes preprocessing steps like data normalization, removal of low-count genes, and creation of linear models using the voom transformation.
+Results are presented in the form of detailed tables and volcano plots, highlighting significant DEGs, especially those related to the Set-of-Interest (SOI).
+The script also extends the analysis to tissue-specific DGEA, comparing the expression profiles within different cancer subtypes.

+Feature Engineering:
+- The Pericentromeric_cnv_segmentation.Rmd script segments copy number variations (CNVs) specifically in pericentromeric regions, contributing to the analysis of genomic instability in these regions.

 Machine Learning Analysis:
 - The Train_test_split.r script partitions the RNA seq dataset into training and testing sets, facilitating model validation and performance assessment.
 - The arm_lev_aneu_weight.r script creates the class weights to account for class imbalances in arm-level aneuploidy predictions, improving prediction accuracy.
 - The base_class_tune.r, base_regress_tune.r, and meta_learner_tune.r scripts are used to tune the hyperparameters for base classifiers, base regressors, and the meta-learner in the stacked model, optimizing model performance.
 - The CIN_model_analysis.Rmd script performs a comprehensive analysis of the trained CIN model, evaluating its performance across various CIN features and performs the feature importance analyses, including the genomic

+Cancer-Specific Analysis:
+- The cs_Train_test_split.r script partitions the RNA seq cancer-specific datasets into training and testing sets, facilitating model validation and performance assessment.
+- The Cancer_specific_input_set_configuration.Rmd script configures the input datasets for cancer-specific analyses, tailoring the approach to each cancer type.
+- The cancer_specific_arm_lev_aneu_weight.r script adjusts class weights for arm-level aneuploidy predictions in cancer-specific datasets.
+- The cancer_specific_base_class_tune.r, cancer_specific_base_regress_turne.r, and cancer_specific_meta_learner_tune.r scripts are used for hyperparameter tuning of classifiers, regressors, and meta-learners specifically for cancer types.
+- The cancer_specific_CIN_model_analysis.Rmd script conducts detailed analyses of CIN features within specific cancer types, assessing model accuracy and feature importance.

 IMPORTANT: